Payment systems

 Do I need to create a merchant account before adding a gateway?

-Yes, having a merchant account is one of the initial steps that should be made before starting payment gateway integration, as you will be receiving your money there.
+Yes, having a merchant account is one of the initial steps before starting payment gateway integration, as you will receive your money there.